leblancfg/autocrop/README.md

 uv pip install .
 ~~~

-### conda
-Development of a `conda-forge` package for the [Anaconda Python distribution](https://www.anaconda.com/download/) is currently stalled due to the complexity of setting up the workflow with OpenCV.
-Please leave feedback on [issue #7](https://github.com/leblancfg/autocrop/issues/7) to see past attempts if you are insterested in helping out!

 ### Requirements
 Best practice for your projects is of course to use virtual environments.
 For
 local development, autocrop uses [uv](https://docs.astral.sh/uv/).